Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 |12||Tale of the Mind-Bender||The target must succeed on an Intelligence saving throw or take psychic damage equal to three rolls of your Bardic Inspiration die and be stunned until the end of their next turn.|

-Because the potential Spirit Tales are based off of your Bardic Inspiration, keep in mind that you are rolling a d6 until level 5, a d8 for levels 5-9, a d10 for levels 10-14, and a d12 from level 15 and up.
+Because the potential Spirit Tales are based on your Bardic Inspiration, keep in mind that you are rolling a d6 until level 5, a d8 for levels 5-9, a d10 for levels 10-14, and a d12 from level 15 and up.

 A lot of the Spirit Tales are focused on putting out damage which makes you a bit more aggressive than you might have expected at first.
 Because this damage is based on your Bardic Inspiration die, it will be on the low side in the early levels but will scale well as you level up.